Australian-Text-Analytics-Platform/quotation-tool/README.md

 <b>Note:</b> CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to login.

-This may take a few minutes to launch as Binder needs to install the dependencies for the tool.
+It may take a few minutes for Binder to launch the notebook and install the dependencies for the tool.
+Please be patient.

 ## Load the data
 <table style='margin-left: 10px'><tr>